twobitunicorn/TimeLorde/README.md

 -   The approximate max is 25&deg;C and the average min is -1&deg;C
 -   The yearly seasonalities are impacted by the warming trend of temperatures and results in bigger yearly temperature swings
 -   The noise of the series increases as the temperature increases.
--   The daily seasonality is not impacted by the trend
 -   The series sample must be four years long

 First we import all the necessary types